OmniWildcard/Omni-s_World/Readme_Files/CMRC_Readme.md

 > [!Note]
 > The following sections below are only for those who have modified the list.
 If you are playing the list as-is you can ignore these and go straight to the **Known Issues** section.

+> [!WARNING]
+> The following sections are currently under construction and in the process of being updated.
+Information contained within may be out-of-date and thus inaccurate to the current build of the list.
+Proceed at your own risk.

 ## How to Install and Prepare the HK Annotation Tools
 1) Navigate to the *hkanno64-001* folder located under <ins>*Modding > MO2(CMRC) > Patching Tools*</ins>.